SAP Supply Chain Management: Planning, Logistics, and Lifecycle in One Portfolio

 Do I need SAP IBP if I already have S/4HANA?

 S/4HANA includes basic MRP and production planning.
-IBP adds advanced capabilities: demand sensing, multi-echelon inventory optimisation, S&OP scenario planning, and constraint-based supply planning.
-If your planning needs go beyond single-site MRP, IBP adds significant value.
+IBP adds the advanced stuff: demand sensing, multi-echelon inventory optimisation, S&OP scenario planning, constraint-based supply planning.
+If your planning needs go beyond single-site MRP, IBP adds real value.

 What happened to SAP APO?

-SAP APO (Advanced Planner and Optimizer) is in maintenance mode.
-Its planning functions migrated to SAP IBP.
-Its supply chain execution functions migrated to S/4HANA embedded logistics.
-If you’re still on APO, plan a migration to IBP for planning and S/4HANA for execution.
+APO is in maintenance mode.
+Planning functions migrated to IBP.
+Execution functions migrated to S/4HANA embedded logistics.
+If you’re still on APO, plan a migration.
+The clock is ticking.

 Can SAP SCM tools work with non-SAP ERP?

 Yes.
 IBP, TM, and EWM all support integration with non-SAP ERPs through standard APIs and BTP Integration Suite.
-The integration is smoother with S/4HANA (pre-built connectors), but it’s not required.
+Smoother with S/4HANA (pre-built connectors), but not required.

 How long does an IBP implementation take?

-A single IBP module (e.g., demand planning only): 3-4 months.
-Full S&OP implementation across demand, supply, and inventory: 6-9 months.
+A single module (e.g., demand planning only): 3-4 months.
+Full S&OP across demand, supply, and inventory: 6-9 months.
 Add response planning for ATP: another 2-3 months.
 Start with one module and expand.

 Is SAP Digital Manufacturing part of SCM?

-SAP Digital Manufacturing (formerly SAP MES) bridges planning and execution on the shop floor.
-It’s technically a separate product but works closely with S/4HANA production planning and IBP.
+SAP Digital Manufacturing (formerly SAP MES) bridges planning and shop floor execution.
+Separate product but works closely with S/4HANA production planning and IBP.
 Use it when you need real-time shop floor visibility, operator guidance, and quality management at the work-centre level.

 The Full SAP CX Portfolio